Scream Bloody Murder 2000

 Very hard to find on any format (I picked up mine in Moscow), Sandy Hook is another Debbie Rochon carried feature.
 Let me explain what I mean.
-Ms Rochon has built a successful career on being a half decent actress with an awesome pair of lady lumps.
+Ms Rochon has built a successful career on being a half decent actress with an awesome pair of boobs.
 What she specialises in is attaching her name to modestly funded features, turning up for a second (usually to expose aforementioned ‘twin peaks’) and then disappearing with a healthy paycheque.
 Everyone’s a winner though, because she gets paid, the producers get a fairly experienced name to place above their title and her fans get to appreciate those two bad boys in all their bra-less glory.
 As she generally sticks to no-budget efforts, it’s fairly obvious that she has done her share of slashers.
 Check out: Final Examination, American Nightmare, Bleed, Bikini Bloodbath, Blood Relic and Santa Claws.
 Basically she’s the Linnea Quigley of the noughties.

 Some strippers head off to a seaside resort for s break.
 They are told the legend of a lighthouse keeper whose reckless drinking caused a ship to crash, killing close to one hundred sailors.
 Soon after, he killed himself and was never brought to trial.
 Rumour has it that when a storm comes, he stalks the area looking for revenge and many people have disappeared.
 As night falls, the girls are chased and systematically slaughtered by a loon in a gimp suit.

-Oh boy… Right, so I’ve had my say on lunch-money productions before, bit just to recap I will tell you that I as a critic appreciate that it’s hard to make a decent feature when you’ve got no money.
+Oh boy… Right, so I’ve had my say on lunch-money productions before, but just to recap I will tell you that as a critic, I appreciate that it’s hard to make a decent feature when you’ve got no money.
 I have kept this in mind and will only rate this on what I thought the crew did right and wrong.
 So we have our six (or seven?) strippers.
 They have the boobies for sure, but aside from Debbie Rochon, they also have the bellies to match.
 Here begins the film’s fundamental flaw.